 Tsaritsyno is a park and museum complex in southern Moscow.
-Currently one of the largest reserves in Moscow, the land started as an aristocratic estate.
-It was then purchased by Catherine the Great to become one of her royal estates before eventually being given up for public use.
-The seminar itself focuses on the history of the reserve and some of the important Russian characters behind it.
+One of the largest museum reserves in Moscow, the land started as an aristocratic estate.
+It was purchased by Catherine the Great, who commissioned a palace to be built there.
+However, it was not finished at the time of her death and the project was then abondoned.

-We started our walking tour by meeting Roxana, the SRAS Moscow Student Coordinator, on the Tsaritsyno metro platform.
+We started our walking tour, offered by our SRAS study abroad program in Moscow, by meeting Roxana, the SRAS Moscow Student Coordinator, on the Tsaritsyno metro platform.
 Exiting the station, we only had short walk to the park.
 Still, we were far enough from the center of the city that the atmosphere on the street was decidedly different.
 There were kiosks and small stands similar to the ones downtown, but they were weathered and sold cooler things like watches and clothes (as opposed to the usual ice cream and snacks you could find in the city center kiosks).

 Once we were at the park, Roxana began the informational part of the tour by giving us a general overview of the history of the park.
 She told us that Tsaritsyno began as an aristocratic family’s estate.
 It was purchased by Catherine the Great after she passed through the land and enjoyed the area, and thereby gained the name “Tsaritsyno”.
 As we walked down the gentle slope from the park entrance towards a large fountain and lake, Roxana continued.
 Speakers around the fountain were playing Africa by Toto, a song that felt hilariously out of place and definitely brightened my day.
 We then learned that the empress had her favorite architect, Vasilii Bazhenov, construct a palace on the reserve that would take him eight long years to complete.
 Unfortunately for Bazhenov, Catherine disliked his design and had his work torn down.
 His contemporary, Matvei Kazakov, took over and began building a second palace, but his work also fell into disfavor and was never completed.